auanasgheps/snapraid-aio-script/README.md

 	- Sync always (forced sync).
 	- Sync after a number of breached threshold warnings.
 	- Sync only if thresholds warnings are not breached (enabled by default).
+	- Sync even if the delete threshold has been breached, but the ratio of added to deleted files is greater than the value set.
 	- User definable thresholds for deleted and updated files.
 - Scrub options
 	- Enable or disable scrub job.